-First, we will run the basic snapshot command on one of our servers with the all the defaults, including
+First, you will run the basic snapshot command on one of the servers using the

-The backup will be saved locally in the directory where we ran the command.
+The backup will be saved locally in the directory where you ran the command.

 You can view metadata about the backup with the

-Next, let's collect the Consul cluster data from a non-leader by specifying stale mode.
+Next, you will collect the Consul cluster data from a non-leader by specifying stale mode.

 Once ACLs and agent certificates are configured, they can be passed in as environment variables or flags.

 $ export CONSUL_HTTP_TOKEN=<your ACL token>